Ivory42/TFBots/README.md

 #### Forwards
 - `CB_OnBotResupply` - Called when a hooked bot is resupplied
-- `CB_OnBotAttack` - Called when a hooked bot performs any attack
 - `CB_OnBotDeath` - Called when a hooked bot is killed
-- `CB_OnBotJump`  - Called when a hooked bot jumps
 - `CB_OnBotBlastJump` - Called when a hooked bot attempts to blast jump
-- `CB_OnBotTakeDamage` - Called when a hooked bot takes damage

 ## FUTURE PLANS